-In the framework of snowfalls, there are a number of reported cases of roof collapses caused by snow loads outside mountainous 15 areas.
-The following events that occurred during the two past decades can be mentioned:
+In the framework of snowfalls, there are a number of reported cases of roof collapses caused by snow loads outside mountainous areas.
+The following events that occurred during the past 2 decades can be mentioned:

-- In France: the collapse of the roof of a warehouse at Satolas-et-Bonce in the Isère department and of a supermarket store at Bricquebec in the Manche department (January 2010), several collapses of roofs in Western France (at least nine store roofs in the Manche department) in March 2013, several damage to shops in the department of Hérault at the end of February 2018 in the cities of Béziers, Lattes, Montpellier, Peyrols (see examples shown in Figure 1). - In Europe: the collapse of a self-weighted metallic roof in Spain in March 2004 (del Coz Díaz et al., 2012), the collapse of a public fair pavilion in Italy during February 2001 (Brencich, 2010), total collapse of the Katowice fair building in Poland which caused 65 deaths and 180 injuries in January 2006 (Biegus and Rykaluk, 2009), the collapse of the Bad Reichenhall Ice Rink roof in Germany which led to 15 deaths the same month (Winter and Kreuzinger, 2008), the collapse of a gymnasium roof in Switzerland in 2009 (Piskoty et al., 2013), the collapse of a store hall in Gdansk (Poland) in February 2010 (Biegus and Kowal, 2013), collapse of a shopping facility in Poland during January 2015 (Krentowski et al., 2019).
+- in France, the collapse of the roof of a warehouse in Satolas-et-Bonce in the department of Isère and of a supermarket in Bricquebec in the department of Manche (January 2010); several collapses of roofs in western France (at least nine store roofs in the department of Manche) in March 2013; and a lot of damage to shops in the department of Hérault at the end of February 2018 in the cities of Béziers, Lattes, Montpellier and Pérols (see examples shown in Fig. 1); - in Europe, the collapse of a self-weighted metallic roof in Spain in March 2004 (del Coz Díaz et al., 2012); the collapse of a public fair pavilion in Italy during February 2001 (Brencich, 2010); the total collapse of the Katowice fair building in Poland, which caused 65 deaths and 180 injuries in January 2006 (Biegus and Rykaluk, 2009); the collapse of the Bad Reichenhall ice rink roof in Germany, which led to 15 deaths in the same month (Winter and Kreuzinger, 2008); the collapse of a gymnasium roof in Switzerland in 2009 (Piskoty et al., 2013); the collapse of a store hall in Gdańsk (Poland) in February 2010 (Biegus and Kowal, 2013); and the collapse of a shopping facility in Poland during January 2015 (Krentowski et al., 2019); and - in other regions of the world, collapses of truss roof structures in Turkey in February 2003 (Caglayan and Yuksel, 2008) as well as during January and October 2015 (Piroglu and Ozakgul, 2016; Altunişik et al., 2017) and many roof collapses in the northeastern United States (O'Rourke and Wikoff, 2014) during the winter of 2010-2011.